List of Restaurant to Another World characters: Restaurant Support

-He is the current owner of the Flying Puppy Bakery (in reality, he's the second to own the bakery), who supplies Western Restaurant Nekoya with a variety of cookies, cakes, and other desserts.
+He is the second and current owner of the Flying Puppy Bakery, who supplies Western Restaurant Nekoya with a variety of cookies, cakes, and other desserts.
 An old childhood friend of the current Master, he is aware of Nekoya's secret and helps the restaurant as much as he can.
 The bakery itself is located just above the restaurant, allowing easy access by the Master should he need anything.